ProficientSammy/one-click-hugo-cms/site/content/contact/_index.md

 logo: "/img/logo.svg"
 contact_entries:
   - heading: Location
-    text: "3153 Lynn Avenue, South San Francisco, California 94080"
+    text: "42 Aconitum Way, Ottawa, Ontario"
+  - heading: Contact Number
+    text: "+1 (613) 323-4471"
-  - heading: Working hours
+  - heading: Garden Hours
-    text: "Monday – Saturday: 9AM – 7PM We’re closed on Sundays"
+    text: "Monday – Saturday: 8AM – 6PM | Closed on Sundays"
 ---

-We’d love to get in touch with you and hear your ideas and questions.
-We strive to grow and improve constantly and your feedback is valuable for us.
+We’d love to connect with fellow tomato enthusiasts!
+Whether you’re just getting started with planting or you’ve got your own secret sauce recipe — we’d love to hear from you.

-<h3 class="f4 b lh-title mb2">How can I get…?</h3>
+<h3 class="f4 b lh-title mb2">Got questions about tomatoes?</h3>

-You can also use the form below for any inquiries about coffee availability, monthly subscriptions and scheduling a 1-on-1 session with our baristas.
-Don’t be shy, drop us a line!
+Use the form below if you want to:

+Learn more about the different varieties we’re growing

+Ask for tips on starting your own tomato garden

+Visit our backyard garden in Ottawa

+Or just say hi!

+Your curiosity keeps our tomatoes growing 🍅🌿